Specialized Theological Education

 - Mentoring Hispanic-Latino/a Leadership

-- Mexican American and Hispanic-Latino/a Church Ministries Program at the Perkins School of Theology, Southern Methodist University
+- The Hispanic/Latin@ Program at the Perkins School of Theology, Southern Methodist University

-- National UM Native American Center in California
+- The National UM Native American Center in California (currently under development)

-These centers are designed for the recruitment, training, and retention of ethnic United Methodist people, both male and female, in leadership positions in every level of the church and its ministry.
+These centers are designed for the recruitment, training and retention of diverse United Methodist people, both male and female, in leadership positions at every level of the church and its ministry.

 The Specialized Theological Education program also provides support for Hispanic-Latino/a pastors who need to complete higher education and/or continue on to graduate school.
-This is done in partnership with Universidad Biblica Latinoamericana (UBL) de Costa Rica with approximately 30 people involved in this project.
+This is done in partnership with Universidad Biblica Latinoamericana (UBL) de Costa Rica.

 We also provide training in Latin America for the formation of clergy.
-We are collaborating with GBGM and Duke Divinity School to offer Course of Study in El Salvador.
-We are working with the Iglesia Evangelica Nacional Metodista Primitiva de Guatemala and we are working with Honduras to provide advance course of study programs to equip their pastors.
-Pastor are currently being trained in Honduras, Colombia, El Salvador, Guatemala and Nicaragua.
+We are collaborating with General Board of Global Ministries and Duke Divinity School to offer Course of Study in El Salvador.